dhongu/deltatech/deltatech_price_modify_reception/readme/DESCRIPTION.rst

 Features:
- - Price modify at the reception
+ - Price modify at reception